 A Tailored Online Checkout Process

-Today, data analysis and sophisticated machine learning infrastructures provide retailers with the ability to segment customers.
-With the right tools and insights, it is possible to eliminate friction for legitimate customers, and introduce identity validation measures only in questionable transactions.
+Today, sophisticated machine learning and human intelligence on fraud provide retailers with the ability to segment customers.
+With the right tools and insights, it is possible to eliminate friction for legitimate customers and introduce identity validation measures only in questionable transactions.
 Retailers can adopt a data-driven approach to better identify which types of verification measures shoppers find most convenient.
 Riskified’s data indicates that more than 80% of online shoppers respond to SMS confirmation, as opposed to a response rate of only 51% to emails.

 Finally, merchants can use friction as a way to salvage a legitimate order in danger of being declined: asking shoppers for an additional email address or phone number while they’re still in the checkout phase adds minimal friction, but can help redeem as many as 50% of orders merchants would have otherwise declined.